mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.bus.label
 ```

-JuliaGrid utilizes an unordered dictionary format for storing labels, which enhances performance.
 If the objective is to obtain labels in the same order as the bus definitions sequence, the subsequent code can be employed:
 ```@repl RetrieveLabels
-label = collect(keys(sort(system.bus.label; byvalue = true)))
+label = collect(keys(system.bus.label))
 ```
 Subsequently, users can match these labels with bus voltages, powers, and currents associated with buses.
 These values can be computed through various analyses available in JuliaGrid.

 This approach can also be extended to branch and generator labels by making use of the variables present within the `PowerSystem` composite type, namely `system.branch.label` or `system.generator.label`.
-These variables facilitate obtaining sequences of labels associated with these particular components of the power system.

 Moreover, the `from` and `to` keywords associated with branches are stored based on internally assigned numerical values linked to bus labels.
 These values are stored in the variable:
 ```@repl RetrieveLabels